What is participatory budgeting?

 - Ruchir Shah, Scottish Council for Voluntary Organisations (SCVO)

-- Anil Gupta, Convention of Scottish Local Authorities (COSLA)
+- Simon Cameron, Convention of Scottish Local Authorities (COSLA)

 Expert advice is also provided by Jez Hall and Alan Budge from PB Partners.